How will I find out which school my child has been allocated?

 If you applied online, you will receive your school place offer by email.
 Alternatively, you can log into your Citizen Portal account and view your offer.
 Postal offer letters will be sent out to all applicants.

 If you were unable to apply online and received help with making an application, you will receive a postal offer letter only.
 Decisions will not be given over the telephone and there are no facilities to pick up a letter from our offices.
 Offer letters should arrive no later than Wednesday 21 April 2021.

-What happens after I receive the offer of a junior school place for my child?
+What happens after I receive the offer of a first time admission place for my child?

 If you have been offered a place at your highest preferred school, you do not need to do anything further at this stage.
 If you have not secured a place at your highest preference, your child has been added to the waiting list(s) for these school(s).
 Please see more information on waiting lists shown further below.

 Within the next few weeks, you will hear from your offered school with further details including transition dates.
 Your child will need to start at their new school from the beginning of the Autumn term or the school place may be withdrawn.

 Can I appeal for a place at a preferred school?

 You can appeal online for one of your preferred schools.
 The deadline for lodging an appeal is Friday 14 May 2021.
 Appeals lodged after this date may not be heard until after the start of the new school year.

 If you have been refused a place at a county school and wish to lodge an appeal, you will need to contact Leicestershire County Council.